Key Takeaways

 The Tribal Position

 A voter referendum was discussed, but not enacted through those bills.
 House Bill 1101 included a pathway that could have sent the issue to voters, but the bill did not become law.
-As of this update, sports betting should not be treated as approved for the November 2026 ballot unless a separate valid ballot measure is certified.
+Sports betting should not be treated as approved for a statewide ballot based on House Bill 1101.

 What the Legal Landscape Actually Allows